FREQUENTLY ASKED QUESTIONS (FAQ)

 31. How will funds be allocated to the selected consortium of Think Tanks?

-Think tank consortia will be selected depending on the quality of proposals and availability of funds.
-It is expected that the ATTP project will provide support to 3-5 competitively selected think tank consortia, granting a set amount per consortium over a 2.5 year period.
+Think tank consortia will be selected based on proposal quality and availability of funds.
+It is expected that the ATTP project will provide support to 3-5 competitively selected African think tank consortia, granting a set amount per consortium up to 2.5-year period.
+Any earlier references to four years are superseded.

 Each consortium’s funding will adhere to the following principles: